 The Vizio V655-J09 is okay for sports.
 It has a decent response time, but there's still noticeable black smearing behind fast-moving objects.
 It has good reflection handling if you have a few lights around, but it doesn't get bright enough to fight glare in a very well-lit room.
 Also, it has a narrow viewing angle, so it isn't a good choice to use in a wide seating arrangement as the screen looks washed out from the side.

 The Vizio V655-J09 is decent for gaming.
-It's fairly limited on gaming features as it has a 60Hz panel and doesn't support FreeSync variable refresh rate technology.
-It has low input lag and a quick response time, but there's visible motion smearing.
-It's also great for dark room gaming, thanks to its high contrast, but it doesn't have a local dimming feature to deepen any blacks.
+It's fairly limited on gaming features as it has a 60Hz panel and doesn't support any advanced gaming features like VRR to reduce tearing.
+Despite the lack of extra features, it's okay for casual gamers thanks to its low input lag and quick response time, but there's visible motion smearing.
+It's also great for dark room gaming thanks to its high contrast ratio and excellent black uniformity, but there's no local dimming feature to improve its dynamic range, and the screen looks washed out when bright highlights are visible in otherwise dark scenes.

 The Vizio V655-J09 is decent for HDR gaming.
 Even though it's limited to a 60Hz panel and doesn't support VRR, it still provides a responsive gaming experience with low input lag and a quick response time.
 However, it still has black smearing with fast-moving objects.
 Also, HDR content doesn't look good due to the low brightness and lack of a wide color gamut, so highlights and colors don't stand out against the rest of the image.